digipres/publications/ipres/ipres-2009/papers/chronopolis-preserving-our-digital-heritage.md

   of a wide range of cultural and social domains.
 In this paper we will explore the major themes within Chronopolis.
 creators:
-- Minor, David
+- David Minor
-- Smorul, Michael
+- Michael Smorul
-- Burek, Michael
+- Michael Burek
-- Sutton, Don
+- Don Sutton
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:293999/download
 grand_parent: iPRES